cobianzo/laravel24-binance/README.md

 -   showing info via API with `binanceApi.ts` in frontend, connecting to routes in `binance-routes.php` (similar to web.php) which call the logic in the controller `BinanceController`.
 -   Like this we avoid the CORS problem by calling directly from the frontend.

+### Section to add favourite ticker

 -   Creation of custom component `InputLookup.vue` for the add to favourites.
 -   I created a state to hold the favourite tickers in the page, so we can update it with a js call.and the information in the page updates synamically (we don't need to reload the page)

+### Tabs to show 1) list of favourite tickers and 2) user's currency and balances in Binance

+-   Adding the state var selectedTab, and created a micro CRUD library to save options in localStorage.

+### Add drag and drop to the favourite

+-   Installing npm install **vuedraggable**

 # Explanation of the project